 Wastewater discharged under the authority of this general permit shall not:

-(i) contain any substance which causes or threatens a fire or explosion hazard in the receiving POTW, including but not limited to, wastewaters with a closed cup flashpoint of less than 140oF (60oC) using the test methods specified in 40 CFR 261.21.
+(i) contain any substance which causes or threatens a fire or explosion hazard in the POTW, including but not limited to, wastewaters with a closed cup flashpoint of less than 140oF (60oC) using the test methods specified in 40 CFR 261.21.

-(ii) cause or threaten corrosive structural damage to the receiving POTW and shall not have a pH of less than 5.0 or more than 12.0 Standard Units.
+(ii) cause or threaten corrosive structural damage to the POTW and shall not have a pH of less than 5.0 or more than 12.0 Standard Units.

-(iii) contain solid or viscous pollutants in amounts which will cause or threaten obstruction of flow in the sanitary sewer system or receiving POTW.
+(iii) contain solid or viscous pollutants in amounts which will cause or threaten obstruction of flow in the sanitary sewer system or POTW.

-(iv) contain heat in amounts which will inhibit biological activity in the receiving POTW, nor contain heat in such quantities that the influent temperature at the POTW exceeds 104oF (40oC).
+(iv) contain heat in amounts which will inhibit biological activity in the POTW, nor contain heat in such quantities that the influent temperature at the POTW exceeds 104oF (40oC).

-(v) contain pollutants which result in the presence of toxic gases, vapors or fumes within the receiving POTW in a quantity that may cause acute worker health or safety problems.
+(v) contain pollutants which result in the presence of toxic gases, vapors or fumes within the POTW in a quantity that may cause acute worker health or safety problems.

-(vi) contain pollutants in a quantity or concentration which may cause or contribute to excessive foaming within the receiving POTW or which may cause foaming within the POTW’s effluent.
+(vi) contain pollutants in a quantity or concentration which may cause or contribute to excessive foaming within the POTW or which may cause foaming within the POTW’s effluent.

-(vii) contain, either singly or in combination with other discharges, any pollutant in sufficient amounts to cause acute worker health and safety problems, problems in the collection system or pass through or interference with the receiving POTW.
+(vii) contain, either singly or in combination with other discharges, any pollutant in sufficient amounts to cause acute worker health and safety problems, problems in the collection system or pass through or interference with the POTW.

-(viii) contain, either singly or in combination with other discharges, flow in excess of the hydraulic capacity of the receiving POTW or its conveyance system.
+(viii) contain, either singly or in combination with other discharges, flow in excess of the hydraulic capacity of the POTW or its conveyance system.

 (ix) contain mercury